Tokyo Weather

 Winter (December – February)

-The winter in Tokyo is pretty cold and the average temperature is often between 0-10°C (32-50°F).
+The winter in Tokyo is pretty cold and the temperature is often between 0-10°C (32-50°F).
 Sometimes it drops to below 0°C (32°F).
-The sunlight duration is short and there is a probability of snow.
+The sunlight duration is short and there is a probability of a few snowfalls, but it won’t snow heavily in normal circumstances.
 Visitors should wear as thick as they can, especially in the late winter.
-But most of the indoor places have radiator systems, so it is suitable to wear the thick overcoats which are easy to be taken off.
-Winter is the best season to experience the hot spring and it also has a lot of festivals and activities for visitors to enjoy.
+But most of the indoor places have the heating system, so it is suitable to wear the thick overcoats which are easy to be taken off.
+Winter is the best season to experience the hot spring and there are also a lot of festivals and activities for visitors to enjoy.

 2. Making first shrine or temple visit in the New Year, called Hatsumode in Japanese.

-3. Experiencing the hot spring in Hakone onsen, Ikaho onsen or Kusatsu onsen in winter.
+3. Experiencing onsen - the hot spring in Hakone or Ikaho, the onsen towns nearby Tokyo.

 Senso-ji Temple in Winter